 Hold your cursor over any process node to view the name of that process.
 Click the tiny arrow next to the process' name to navigate to that processes' overview page.

-Inactive connections between processes and connections between processes that have timed out are depicted with dashed lines.
+Connections between processes that are inactive or have timed out are depicted with dashed lines.

 The Hosts tab shows the topology of your infrastructure from the perspective of your hosts.
 The connections represent TCP/IP requests.
 Hosts, whether physical or virtual machines, are signified with the respective commercial logos of the host operating systems.